jetstyle/styletto/README.md

                                 than "size" value in bytes will not be encoded, default size is "10000" bytes
-      -n, --nib                 Use nib mixins if you are using stylus, default is false, can be "true", "false" or "vendor" "vendor" will only load vendor prefixes mixin from nib and ignore everything else
+      -n, --nib                 Use nib mixins if you are using stylus, default is "vendor", can be "true", "false" or "vendor" "vendor" will only load vendor prefixes mixin from nib and ignore everything else
       --path[=dir]              Path to directory from which path to inputFile and